 For Undergraduates

-The Gopnik Lab will be recruiting new research assistants in Spring 2025.
+The Gopnik Lab will be recruiting new research assistants in Fall 2025!

 Thank you for your interest!
 Please read the application requirements, criteria, and project descriptions completely before applying.
 Late or incomplete applications will not be considered.